 Rouhani's relationship with Khamenei has the potential to be complex.

-He represented the supreme leader on Iran's security council for many years.
-But Rouhani has purportedly also suggested Khamenei is too rigid toward the international community, said Abbas Milani, who runs a research program on Iran at Stanford University.
+But he has purportedly also scrutinized him for being too rigid toward the international community, said Abbas Milani, who runs a research program on Iran at Stanford University.

 In a book about his experience as Iran's nuclear negotiator during Khatami's presidency, Rouhani criticizes Ayatollah Khamenei, according to Milani.

-A televised presidential debate turned into an animated political clash and touched on Iran's nuclear program.
+A televised presidential debate turned into an animated political clash, which touched on Iran's nuclear program.
 Exchanges grew so heated that the candidates were later accused of having revealed national secrets during the debate.

-Rouhani was warned that he could be barred from running in the elections because of confidential material he revealed about Iran's nuclear program during the two-hour-long debate.
+Rouhani was warned that he may be barred from running in the elections because of confidential material he revealed about Iran's nuclear program during the two-hour-long debate.

 It wasn't his first testy moment with Iran's state-run media.
 He has openly accused it of censorship and publishing lies.